SomeWeekendReading/someweekendreading.github.io/_posts/2025-11-05-season-of-the-leaf.md

 I mean, it's pretty, sure.

 But what I really like is the serendipity.
-You're just walking along, not thinking about what you see around you and&hellip; Nature grabs you by the frontal lobes and says, __Look!__
+You're just walking along, not thinking about what you see around you and&hellip; Nature grabs you by the frontal lobes &amp; says, __Look!__

 Other times, the beauty is just in an unexpected place.
 This is the Weekend Editrix's